One-to-one academic coaching

 How many times can I bring the same piece of work to you?

 We will see you about the same piece of work no more than twice.
-Your submission should be your own work; this includes the process of planning, research, understanding, thinking, organising and writing.
-You are therefore encouraged to think carefully about what you would like support with to maximise the benefits from your time with us.
+Your submission should be your own work, including the process of planning, research, understanding, thinking, organising, and writing.
+You are encouraged to think carefully about what you would like support with to maximise the benefits from your time with us.

 How many times can I use the service?

-You may make up to three appointments per semester (September-January and February-June).
-This is to avoid dependant relationships from forming.
-You are therefore encouraged to think carefully about what you would like support with to maximise the benefits from your time with us.
+You can request up to three appointments per semester (September – January and February – June).
+This restriction is intended to prevent dependent relationships from forming and to support the aims of our coaching service, which is to support you to become an independent learner.
+Therefore, we encourage you to think carefully about what you would like support with to maximise the benefits from your time with us.

 Can I email you my work instead of a face to-face appointment?